Reflections on Burning Man 2024

 I helped build more the next day.
 As the days turned into a week, I found my mornings settling into a comfortable rhythm.
 Unlike others in my camp who turned their sleep schedule completely upside down, I maintained a predominantly diurnal sleep schedule and didn’t stay out too late partying.

 Nighttime was chilly.
 The cold set in rapidly after sundown.
-Most people bundled up with fur coats (yes, idk why; the dust totally gets in them and there are warmer options, but they look cool) when the sun set.
+Most people bundled up in fur coats (yes, idk why; the dust totally gets in them and there are other options, but they look cool) when the sun set.
 Having grown up in New England, I found the nighttime temperature rather pleasant.
 With all the physical activity I was doing (dancing, biking, etc) I never felt compelled to wear much more than a shirt and only really put on a shirt around midnight each night.
 As far as I know, I’m the only person who felt this way LOL.

 Sleeping arrangements were tough.
 I would wear earplugs in my tent so passing mutant vehicles (modded cars that most of the time doubled as mobile DJ sets) blasting music wouldn’t disturb me, and an eyemask so the sun wouldn’t wake me.